 It is difficult to imagine modern-day Belarus without its Jewish population.
 The first Jews appeared in that region in the 14th century during the time of the Grand Duchy of Lithuania.
 By the beginning of the Second World War, about 1 million Jewish people were living in Belarus, accounting for 15% of the overall population.
 Towards the end of the 19th century, it has been nearly impossible to find a town or a village without a synagogue.
-But the catastrophe of the 20th century nipped the marvellous culture of Belarussian Jews in the bud.
+But the catastrophe of the 20th century nipped the marvellous culture of Belarusian Jews in the bud.
 Between 1941 and 1945, about 983,000 Jews died, 85,000 of them being from foreign countries.
 More than 300 ghettos were put up in 207 localities.

 Despite all expectations, a renaissance of the Jewish culture failed to occur in the post-war period.
-The official anti-Semitism even caused Jews to be excluded from the Belarussian Soviet encyclopedia.
+The official anti-Semitism even caused Jews to be excluded from the Belarusian Soviet encyclopedia.
 In this publication there was neither a place for Marc Chagall nor for Chaim Soutine.

 Due to migration and assimilation the Jewish population continued to decline.
 In 1989, the permission to freely leave the country laid the foundations for the mass emigration to Israel.